Comping (jazz): Roles

 While any jazz instrument can be used for comping, the chordal rhythm section instruments (piano, organ, and guitar) have developed the largest collection of pedagogical materials about comping.
 Since a jazz soloist has such wide-ranging harmonic, melodic, and rhythmic possibilities, chordal instrumentalists must have a similarly wide range of tools at their disposal to support the soloist properly.

 Comping musicians must know many different types of chord voicings so that they can match the mood the soloist is trying to create.
 To support some soloists, a comper needs to use very simple voicings (such as the 3rd and 7th of a chord).
 However, for other soloists who play in a very dense, complicated style, compers may need to use chords with many additional extensions, such as 9ths, 13ths, and altered voicings; they may also re-harmonize chord progressions depending on the soloist, thus creating a feedback of idea exchange between the soloist and the comper.
 For the most sophisticated soloists, a comper may need to be able to respond in real time to newly improvised implied chord changes.

 Compers must have an understanding of rhythm that allows them to respond to the rhythms and beat patterns the soloist plays, such as Latin or Afro-Cuban rhythms.
-As well, they must have a melodic sense based on a knowledge of a huge repertoire of different scales and scalar patterns, to be able to improvise countermelodies to supplement the soloist's melodies and fill in empty spaces.
+As well, they must have a melodic sense based on a knowledge of a repertoire of different scales and scalar patterns, to be able to improvise countermelodies to supplement the soloist's melodies and fill in empty spaces.

 By comping, pianists, organists, and guitarists provide the "glue" that holds the rhythm section together.
 They take the soloist's improvised solos and melodies and add harmonies (as a bass player does) and rhythms (as a drummer does).
 By doing this, the comper helps ensure that the band is always at the same energy level as the soloist.
 Wynton Kelly and Herbie Hancock are examples of pianists who are responsive when comping.
 Oscar Peterson usually comped busily, while Count Basie comped sparsely.
 There is no single appropriate way to comp for a soloist.